gmlarumbe/verilog-ext/README.md

 ## Typedefs ##

-Add support for syntax-higlighting and alignment via `verilog-pretty-declarations` of user defined types and classes.
+Only for `verilog-mode`: add support for syntax-higlighting and alignment via `verilog-pretty-declarations` of user defined types and classes.

 <img src="https://github.com/gmlarumbe/verilog-ext/assets/51021955/5e654ba5-6eaa-4699-865c-628cadeda75a" width=80%>